yihongWen/english_env_everyday/2022/week_23.md

 ​	But what’s true in 2015 might change in 2018.
 ActionScript was a must have not so long ago.
 Likewise, with Swift, all the hours spent on Objective C will become obsolete in a few years.

 To conclude, I’ll end up with a lame and (I hope) obvious conclusion: **there are no best programming languages or best frameworks; what’s best now might not exist tomorrow.
 A programming language is just a tool; what matters is the way you overcome your problems.**

+## 05-31:

+**Why are computer science degrees so math intensive when the field doesn't seem to use much math at all?**
+	Well, Jamie Moore, you’ve been a developer for a whopping four years.
+Maybe you finally got past “**Associate(副的)** Software Developer.”
+You’ve been working on the easiest problems, which perhaps don’t use much math or computer science.
+If you continue to putter away as a web developer, maybe you never will use any math.

+​	But there are software developers who solve hard problems in **demanding（难以满足）** jobs, and I can tell you from my actual experience, we use a shit-ton of math.
+We have to recognize and often invent novel algorithms.
+We build data structures, rather than relying on the pre-made ones in our programming language.
+We create compilers and interpreters for new languages.
+We apply new science to software development.

+​	If you never try these things, I can see how you might find math irrelevant to computer science, but I assure you it is very relevant.